Irreducible unirational and uniruled components of moduli spaces of polarized Enriques surfaces: Irreducibility, unirationality and uniruledness of moduli spaces

-If $F \in \F_0$, then $F$ spans a plane $\Pi_F \subset \PP^3$, which intersects the set of edges of $T$ in six points.
-The set of plane cubics through these six points is a linear system of dimension 3.
-Thus, $\F_0$ is a $\PP^3$-bundle over $|\O_{\PP^3}(1)| \cong \PP^3$, and is therefore irreducible, rational and $6$-dimensional.
+We next prove the rest of (c).
+If $F \in \F_0$, then $F$ spans a plane $\Pi_F \subset \PP^3$, which intersects the set of edges of $T$ in six distinct points.
+These six points are the vertices of the quadrilateral cut out on $\Pi_F$ by the faces of $T$.
+Hence the cubic $F$ is smooth at these points, otherwise it would contain one of the sides of the above quadrilateral.
+Now we claim that the set of plane cubics through these six points is a linear system of dimension 3.
+Indeed, otherwise, the cubics in this linear system, of dimension $r\geq 4$, would cut out on $F$, off the six points, a $g^{r-1}_3$ with $r-1\geq 3$, which is impossible, since $F$ has arithmetic genus 1.
+Thus, $\F_0$ is a $\PP^3$-bundle over an open subset of $|\O_{\PP^3}(1)| \cong \PP^3$, and is therefore irreducible, rational and $6$-dimensional.
 This proves (c).

 As for item (a), the fact that $\F_2$ is irreducible, $10$-dimensional and rational is proved in \cite[Prop.
 1.1 and \S 2]{Ve}.
 The rest of the assertion is proved exactly in the same way we did it for cases (b) and (c) above. \end{proof}